gndec-yjs/CE-Excel/Contents/Module4.md

 ### Four-Day Hands-on Training Programme

-We hope the knowledge and skills gained during this programme will assist you throughout your engineering studies and future professional career.
+We wish you success in applying these Excel skills throughout your engineering studies and professional career.

 <br>